Jasonblalack/zyngapoker/Features.md

   - Translates if-statements with else using conditional operator `? :` (especially worth with returns/assignments)
 - Removes needless else (if previous if-block ends with a return/throw statement)
 - Removes needless parens based on priority analysis on the AST
+- Renames file private variables (starting with double underscore by convention)

 ### Dependencies

-- Reliable, automatic dependency analysis for JavaScript is built in.
+Reliable, automatic dependency analysis for JavaScript is built in.
 Automatically sorts files by their requirements.
 Dependency analysis happens with permutations applied (e.g. debug builds might contain classes deployment builds might not contain).